-SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 18.
-Minimise local and global pollution and protect or enhance environmental resources Natural environment Percentage of river length assessed as good or very good chemical quality and ecological quality as required by the Water Framework Directive Latest figure dates back to 2005: 84% There is no locally specific data available at present.
+SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 18.
+Minimise local and global pollution and protect or enhance environmental resources.
+Natural environment Percentage of river length assessed as good or very good chemical quality and ecological quality as required by the Water Framework Directive.
+Latest figure dates back to 2005: 84% There is no locally specific data available at present.
 Figure steadily improved before going into decline: Herefordshire 1999 85.9%, 2000 89.5%, 2001 92.2%, 2002 91.8% To ensure that rivers meet their conservation objectives and do not fall below the required standard of quality.
 None identified.
-The State of Herefordshire Report (2007) Water Framework Directive (2000)
+The State of Herefordshire Report (2007) Water Framework Directive (2000) SEA Topic covere ed by objective: So oil 19.

-SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 18.
-Minimise local and global pollution and protect or enhance environmental resources Built and natural environment Important to understand the place such as the local economy natural and built environment in which people live, learn and work as part of understanding their quality of life Enable development for economy and housing to required levels.
-Growth should be supported by sustainable transport measures.
-County has low levels of air pollution and has decreased since 2011.
-But emissions per head of population in the county (8.0 tonnes of CO2) remained above those nationally (6.9).
-An air quality management plan is in place to tackle this.
-Destination Hereford project is in place to give locals more sustainable transport options.
-Improve air quality.
-Have a more diverse range of transport options.
-None identified.
-Understanding Herfordshire Report (2014) SEA Topic cover ed by objective: So oil 19.
 Ensure integrated, efficient and balanced land use.
 Built environment Percentage of all new development completed on previously developed land.
-2011/13: 67% There is no locally specific data available at present.
-Completions on PDL had risen to 71% by 2005.
+2011/13: 57% There is no locally specific data available at present.
+2010/11: 67% Completions on PDL had risen to 71% by 2005.
 To increase the number of homes built on PDL in line with the provisions of national planning policy.
-The number of brownfield completions has fallen slightly in recent years, though this is probably the offshoot of tough Herefordshire Council AMR (2011/13)
+The number of brownfield completions has fallen slightly in recent years, though this is probably the offshoot of tough market conditions.
+Herefordshire Council AMR (2011/13) 19.
+Ensure integrated, efficient and balanced land use.

-SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source market conditions.
-19. Ensure integrated, efficient and balanced land use.
 Built environment Housing densities in urban and rural areas There is no countywide or locally specific data available at present. - No specific targets identified.
-Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations. - 19.
+Should be monitored through AMR following the adoption of the Core Strategy, in line with SA recommendations. -

+SA Objective SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 19.
 Ensure integrated, efficient and balanced land use.
 Built environment Level of development in urban areas compared to rural.
 There is no countywide or locally specific data available at present.
-This indicator would not be applicable to rural NDPs.
-N/A N/A N/A N/A

-SA Objective 1 SA Theme Proposed indicator Current status Trends Targets Issues and constraints Baseline (information) source 20.
-Value, protect and enhance the character and built quality of settlements and neighbourhoods and the county's heritage assets, including conservation areas, historic environment and cultural heritage.
+This indicator would not be applicable to rural NDPs N/A N/A N/A N/A SEA Topic covere ed by objective: $C\iota$ ıltural heritage 20.
+Value, protect or enhance the character and built quality of settlements and neighbourhoods and the county's heritage assets, historic environment and cultural heritage.
 Built environment Number and percentage of listed buildings and Scheduled Ancient Monuments on Buildings at Risk Register (English Heritage).
-Up-to-date countywide information will be presented in the next AMR and which is due to be published in 2014.
-However, this data would be too large to incorporate into this template.
-There are numerous listed buildings within the parish and 7 SAMs.
-There is 1 building at risk on the register.
-There were 58 heritage assets in Herefordshire that were considered to be at high risk and included in the Heritage at Risk Register 2011.
-To wherever possible improve upon or otherwise maintain current status.
-And promote opportunities to achieve the removal of heritage assets from the at risk register.
-The promontory fort at Dorstone is currently on English Heritage's Building at Risk Register Buildings at Risk Register (English Heritage; search April 2014)
+The 2011-2013 AMR does not contain updated conservation data.
+There are numerous listed buildings within the parish and two SAMs.
+None are currently recorded in the Buildings at Risk Register.
+In 2011, there were 58 heritage assets in Herefordshire that were considered to be at high risk and included in the Heritage at Risk Register.
+To maintain current status.
+None of Whitbourne's listed buildings or SAMs are considered to be at risk at present.
+Buildings at Risk Register (English Heritage; searched April 2014)